apollo-client

 Both Apollo Client and Graffle provide GraphQL client solutions for JavaScript applications.
 Apollo Client offers a more robust and feature-rich ecosystem, with advanced caching, state management, and a wide range of integrations.
 It's well-suited for large-scale applications with complex data requirements.

 Graffle, on the other hand, takes a more minimalistic approach, focusing on simplicity and ease of use.
-It may be a good choice for smaller projects or developers who prefer a lightweight solution with less overhead.
+It may be a good fit for smaller projects or developers who prefer a lightweight solution with less overhead.

 The highly customizable and versatile GraphQL client with which you add on features like normalized caching as you grow.